 Previous Issues of Research Notes

 The Novick Center for Clinical and Translational Research supports the research efforts of all members of the Glickman Urological & Kidney Institute.
-Headed by Daniel Shoskes, MD, and Sankar Navaneethan, MD, the center has 30 full-time employees, including a research manager, research nurses, study coordinators, database managers and IT support personnel.
+Headed by Daniel Shoskes, MD, the center has 30 full-time employees, including a research manager, research nurses, study coordinators, database managers and IT support personnel.

 The center manages a number of clinical trials and 15 disease-specific databases that serve as a source for clinical projects and outcomes reporting.
 Biostatistical support is provided through the Department of Quantitative Health Sciences, led by Michael Kattan, PhD, and center personnel frequently collaborate with scientists in Cleveland Clinic’s Lerner Research Institute.